dzekelid/scope/_listings/box/metadata-templatesscopetemplateschema-put-openapi.md

 x-collection-name: Box
 x-complete: 0
 info:
-  title: Box Get Metadata on File
+  title: Box Update Metadata Template
-  description: Used to retrieve the metadata template instance for a corresponding
+  description: Used to update the schema of an existing template.
-    Box file.
   version: 1.0.0
 host: api.box.com
 basePath: /2.0